North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Peschiera Del Garda

-Peschiera del Garda might seem like just another Italian town, but it has great historical importance.
+At first sight, Peschiera del Garda might seem similar to other Italian towns in this area, but it has great historical importance.

 After spending some time exploring this town, we had the most amazing gelato at La Gelateria HomeMade (Via Rocca, 4).
 I recommend trying the Nutella-flavored gelato as it was heavenly!